About Us

 Scientific expertise, technology leadership, and field experience — bridging academic research with real-world mineral traceability.

-Research & DataOur work is strengthened by a multidisciplinary field network that blends technology, geology, and community engagement.
-We collaborate with an extended team of 20+ geologists and PhD Researchers who operate directly on site and with our partnered Universities, working alongside a broad network of mining cooperatives.
+Our work is strengthened by a multidisciplinary field network that blends technology, geology, and community engagement.
+We collaborate with an extended advisors team of 20+ geologists and PhD researchers who operate directly on site and with our partnered Universities, working alongside a broad network of mining cooperatives.
 This embedded presence ensures that our solutions are grounded in real operational conditions, aligned with geological realities, and co-designed with local actors to deliver measurable, field-ready impact at scale.